 Without specific legislation, membership of the Council is voluntary.
 However, we believe that in many ways industry self-regulation is a better option than enforced control.
 Membership is only open to approved professional organisations and their assessed members will appear on the Council’s register.

 There is a fee to professional organisations which goes towards helping achieve the charitable aims and the running costs of the Council.
 More information about membership categories and costs can be found here.

-Any income will be used to cover overheads such as web design and website hosting, printing and insurance with future costs anticipated for the Council’s own accreditation, and for secretariat support.
+Any income will be used to cover overheads such as web design and website hosting, printing, secretariat support and insurance with future costs anticipated for the Council’s own accreditation.
 There will be no profits for distribution and much of the work that has gone into creating the Council has been given voluntarily.

 There is a fee for practitioners to join the registers.

 You will find FAQs for Practitioners here

 There are some practising trainers/instructors and behaviourists who use methods and techniques which can cause pain and fear and may compromise welfare.
 These methods are not only unacceptable but unnecessary.
 Long term changes in behaviour can be achieved through use of reward based methods which the Council strongly advocates.